alphagov/transition-config/README.md

 ### Dry-run the post-commit build

-Run `jenkins.sh` before committing and pushing the new site to confirm that it doesn't break, which would stop anyone from deploying.
+Run `bash jenkins.sh` before committing and pushing the new site to confirm that it doesn't break, which would stop anyone from deploying.

 The last line output by `jenkins.sh` is "Redirector build succeeded."